YunoHost-Apps/borg_ynh/README.md

 [Get the storage space used by the backup repository on the host server](https://borgbackup.readthedocs.io/en/stable/usage/info.html)
 ``borg info /home/servera/backup``

-### Backup Yunohost apps with different criticallity levels
+### Backup YunoHost apps with different criticallity levels

 If you want to backup your guest server:
 * with different YunoHost apps